symunona/eloquent_javascript_admin_js/client/admin.md

 The constructorFunction must return a fully functioning DOM element with registered event handlers.
 This will be shown on the UI, representing the created control.

+// a fully functioning DOM element does not really make sense, I would use a node

 The constructorFunction gets the created AdminPanel instance as a self parameter, to be accessible even from inside the event handler.